We believe in the transformative potential of full mask theatre, and so want as many people as possible to have access to the work we do.

-We welcome d/Deaf participants at all our workshops and work with BSL interpreters to ensure they are accessible.
+We welcome everyone to our workshops.
+In particular, we work with BSL interpreters to ensure all our workshops are accessible for d/Deaf participants.
 See our full mask workshops.

 We run an open-to-all Youth Theatre, a place to discover and develop performance skills in a safe and supportive environment, where everyone is valued and treated with respect.

 Find out more about VYT